discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 Instead on doing this for all of your @Slash:

-> You can manage it by yourself using your own the Slashes `Client` API and creating your own `client.initSlashes()` implementation
+> You can manage it by yourself using your own the Slashes `Client` API and creating your own `client.initApplicationCommands()` implementation

 ```ts
 @Discord()